linuxdeepin/dde-file-manager/assets/dde-file-manager/file-manager/en_US/d_file-manager.md

 ### Burn CD

 You can copy music, video, pictures, or mirror files to a CD or DVD through the burning feature.
-Please prepare an imprint drive, a blank CD, or DVD disc in advance.
+Please prepare an imprint drive, a CD, or DVD disc in advance.

 1. Insert the disc into the recording drive.